blues/sparrow-reference-web-app/src/models/NOTEHUB.md

 The sensor database `sensors.db` contains statistics about the operations of each sensor, with each NoteID being the ID of the sensor whose stats it contains.

-When a Sensor is paired, the database is update. (todo - check this.)
+When a Sensor is paired, the database is updated.
 Otherwise, device metrics are updated at the interval given by the [`sensordb_update_mins`](#sensordb_update_mins) environment variable for the gateway.

-This is an example of the
+This is an example of a note in the database file

 ```json
 {